 Nevada’s outdoor recreation is defined by contrasts that most visitors don’t anticipate — a state associated primarily with urban entertainment actually contains some of the most dramatic and varied desert wilderness in the American West, from the Calico sandstone canyons of Red Rock Canyon minutes from the Las Vegas Strip to the ancient bristlecone pine forests of the Snake Range in Great Basin National Park to the alpine terrain of the Ruby Mountains in the remote northeast.
-The state’s vast interior — the Great Basin, which covers the majority of Nevada’s 110,572 square miles — remains genuinely remote and largely unvisited, providing solitude and wilderness experience in a region that most Americans treat as flyover territory between California and Colorado.
+The state’s vast interior — the Great Basin, which covers the majority of Nevada’s 110,572 square miles — stays genuinely remote and largely unvisited, offering solitude and a wilderness experience in a region that most Americans treat as flyover territory between California and Colorado.
 Nevada rewards the outdoor visitor who looks past the Strip.

 Red Rock Canyon: Las Vegas’s Outdoor Backyard